-However, pursuant to Rule 98bis, the Trial Chamber also found that there was no or insufficient evidence to support certain allegations relevant to some of the charges in the "Croatia" and "Bosnia and Herzegovina" indictments.
-The acquitted allegations included:
+However, the Trial Chamber also found that there was insufficient/no evidence to support certain allegations relevant to some of the charges in the "Croatia" and "Bosnia and Herzegovina" indictments.
+The allegations in question included:

-- Existence, conditions, organisation and possible crimes committed at the detention facilities described in the paragraphs 64(b), 64(f), 64(h) and 64(p) of the "Croatia" indictment. - Numbers of allegations from the Schedule A (killings not associated with detention facilities); Schedule B (killings associated with detention facilities); Schedule C (existence of detention facilities); and Schedule D (forcible transfers of non-Serb civilians) of the "Bosnia" indictment. - All but one of the 44 alleged sniper incidents in Sarajevo.

-• All but one of the 26 alleged shelling incidents in Sarajevo.
+- The existence of, conditions in, organisation of, and possible crimes committed at the detention facilities described in the paragraphs 64(b), 64(f), 64(h) and 64(p) of the "Croatia" indictment. - A number of allegations from Schedule A (killings not associated with detention facilities); Schedule B (killings associated with detention facilities); Schedule C (existence of detention facilities); and Schedule D (forcible transfers of non-Serb civilians) of the "Bosnia" indictment. - All but one of the 44 alleged sniper incidents in Sarajevo. - All but one of the 26 alleged shelling incidents in Sarajevo.